LuvKatie/LuvKatie/README.md

 - :telescope: I’m currently working on: The Odin Project; A free resource driven by its community dedicated to learning Full-Stack Web Development!

-- :seedling: I’m currently learning: HTML, CSS, Flexbox, Grid, Javascript, Ruby On Rails.
+- :seedling: I’m currently learning: HTML, CSS, Flexbox, Grid, Javascript, React.

 - :mailbox: How to reach me: tonywu.fs@gmail.com